Animesh-Impel/ctl-alt-elite/ADRs/ADR-20-Architecture-Style.md

-## ADR: Event-Driven Architecture with Microservices for ClearView System
+### ADR 20: Event-Driven Architecture with Microservices for ClearView System

 #### **Date**:
 2024-10-15